danphillips-cloud/cloud-resume-challenge/frontend/README.md

 ## Resume Format Considerations

-I live in Canada, where resumes in Word or PDF format should exclude information that could be used to discriminate against potential candidates.
+I live in Canada, where resumes in Word or PDF format should exclude information that could be used to discriminate against potential candidates (e.g. sex, age,).
+Some companies even redact the candidates named to prevent any bias.
 However, for a personal website or LinkedIN profile, this is acceptable.

 In Canada we use a format similar to the most common in the US.